Gideon Bornstein

 Working Papers

-Nonlinear Pricing and Misallocation, February 2023 (with Alessandra Peter)
+Nonlinear Pricing and Misallocation, May 2025 (with Alessandra Peter)

-The Impact of Social Insurance on Household Debt, April 2023 (with Sasha Indarte)
+The Impact of Social Insurance on Household Debt, August 2023 (with Sasha Indarte)

 Revise and Resubmit at Review of Economic Studies